WeIgniteTech/the-weignitetech-program/README.md

 ### Software Delivery

 ## Structure
-There are 3 modules or milestones.
-Each module has one or several topics.
+There are three milestones to this program or modules.
+Each module has at least one but often several topics.
 Each topic contents at least a `README.md` file (see the `README-Im-a-topic.md`)
+The ideal duration for a topic is three hours (a working session).
+Some complicated topics can be covered over multiple sessions.
+Some might be shorter than that.